 Good Morning Vietnam by Jeff Yip from A Life of Y

 When Google tells you that a restaurant named ‘Good Morning Vietnam’ is one of the top restaurants in Sapa, Vietnam, it would be rude not to pay it a visit.
 After all, who isn’t a fan of the legendary Robin Williams?

-When I find a restaurant on my travels that’s well-reviewed on the internet, it usually ends up being an underwhelming experience.
+The food is usually very good in most Southeast Asian destinations so I didn’t research restaurants on our travels in Vietnam.
+I often find that well-reviewed eateries on the internet usually end up being an underwhelming experience.
 This cosy little restaurant, however, is well worth its lofty reputation.
 The views are pretty spectacular too!

 Good Morning Vietnam is a little off the main tourist strip but offers delicious, fresh Vietnamese (and European) cuisine at affordable prices.
 Dishes range from VND 40,000 to 50,000 for salads and spring rolls, and around VND 100,000 for the main dish, with bun cha at VND 70,000!